SSO: Pre-configuration guide + FAQ

 • We’ve created communication recommendations and a template to help you communicate with your employees.

-Enable Storable ID and configure your Storable ID settings
+Enable SSO and configure your settings

 Please note: The first person to go through the MFA configuration process will be marked as the sole Admin for your account.
 By default, this person will be the only one who can add, delete, or edit existing users in addition to making MFA settings adjustments.
-If you would like to grant an additional user these permissions, you can do so by applying the Admin role to their user profile in the Storable ID portal.
+If you would like to grant an additional user these permissions, you can do so by applying the Admin role to their user profile in the SSO portal.

 Still have questions?